drekka/Alchemic/WhatIsDI.md

 ```

-Now the *TV* is injected into the *RemoteControl* class when initializing and stored internally until needed.
-The real gain from initializer injection is when dealing with dependencies that are long lived.
-In our example, where a *RemoteControl* will always be using the same *TV*.
-It aleviates the need to pass dependencies via method arguments as objects already have everything they need.
+Now the *TV* is injected into the *RemoteControl* class when initialising and stored internally until needed.
+The real gain from initializer injection is that it is clear what the class needs from it's initializer and you cannot accidentally miss anything.
+It's also especially good when dealing with dependencies that are long lived. for example, where a *RemoteControl* will always be using the same *TV*. finally, alleviates the need to pass dependencies via method arguments as objects already have everything they need.

 #### Via Properties